ccstolley/ghub/README.md

 ## Examples

-Display a specific issue:
+Display issue 442:

     ghub -i 442

-Post a comment to a specific issue:
+Post a comment issue 442:

     ghub -c 442

-Close a specific issue:
+Close issue 442:

     ghub -x 442

-List all open issues assigned to me in this repo:
+List all open issues in this repo:

     ghub -i

-List all unassigned open issues in this repo:
+List all open pull requests in this repo:

-    ghub -i none
+    ghub -p

 List issues assigned to ccstolley, including comments and summary: